juanplopes/lazycleaner/README.md

 # LazyCleaner

-This project is animplementation of an object cleaner for Java 8 (and later) .
+This project implements an object cleaner for Java 8 (and later) .
 This library provides similar feature as Java 9's [java.lang.ref.Cleaner](https://docs.oracle.com/javase/9/docs/api/java/lang/ref/Cleaner.html) but compatible with Java 8.
 The main difference is that this library defaults to lazy cleaner thread creation and, more importantly, the cleaning thread is terminated if no objects are being tracked for `threadTtl` milliseconds.

 ## Usage